FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Baek Su-Ryong:**

-- Martial Arts: Heaven Defying Divine Art, Eighteen Strikes of the Viridian Forest, Unparalleled Sword, Asura Dark Heaven Blade, New Moon’s White Ice Dance, White Ice Divine Art
+- Martial Arts: Heaven Defying Divine Art, Eighteen Strikes of the Viridian Forest, Unlimited Sword, Asura Dark Heaven Blade, New Moon’s White Ice Dance, White Ice Divine Art
 - Age: 27
 - The protagonist and a reincarnated Blood Cult martial arts instructor (Name: Number 27).
 In his past life, he learned the world’s greatest martial arts from the Sword Saint Mo-Yong Hon, the Bandit King Maeng Ho-Ak, the Ice Moon Goddess Eun Ye-Rin, the Crazy Demon Hyon-Won Hu, and the Blood Demon.
 In this life, he has enrolled as a newbie instructor at the Azure Dragon Academy with the dream of becoming the Star Instructor.

-**Nam-Goong Su:**
+**Namgoong Su:**

 - Title: Three Absolutes Sword
 - Martial Arts: Lightning Sword